vishnubk/sgan/README.md

 1. If you want access to raw data i.e the PFD files to extract your own features.
 You can find them in this FTP link.

 Raw Data (272 GB): ftp.mpifr-bonn.mpg.de:outgoing/vishnu/sgan_data/sgan_lowlat_raw_dataset.tar.gz

-File Labels Full Dataset ftp.mpifr-bonn.mpg.de:outgoing/vishnu/sgan_data/labelled_candidates_sgan_paper_jan_2021.csv Test Set Labels: ftp.mpifr-bonn.mpg.de:outgoing/vishnu/sgan_data/test_set_relabelled_jan_2021.csv
+File Labels Full Dataset: ftp.mpifr-bonn.mpg.de:outgoing/vishnu/sgan_data/labelled_candidates_sgan_paper_jan_2021.csv

+Test Set Labels: ftp.mpifr-bonn.mpg.de:outgoing/vishnu/sgan_data/test_set_relabelled_jan_2021.csv

 2. If you would like to use the same 4 features (Freq-Phase, Time-Phase, DM-Curve and Pulse-Profile) used in the paper.
 Then you can directly pull the normalised & downsampled data.
 This can be directly fed into your favorite neural network.